 Skip to main content

 The UNC Preventive Medicine Residency offers two years of training; the academic year and the practicum year.
-The academic year consists of full-time coursework in one of several departments of the School of Public Health, leading to the MPH degree.
+The academic year consists of full-time coursework in the Gillings School of Global Public Health, leading to the MPH degree.
 The practicum year is a closely supervised experience that primarily involves the completion of a specific preventive medicine research project and an experience in a public health agency.
-Most successful applicants to the UNC Preventive Medicine Residency have already completed a residency in a primary care specialty.
+Most successful applicants to the UNC Preventive Medicine Residency have already completed a residency in a primary care specialty or a transitional year.

 News & Events